YodaTheCoder/ProjectEulerJS/README.md

 ### Problem 5

 [factors.js](./problems/factors.js) has classes for calculating the highest common factor and lowest commom multiples of two inputs.
-The HCF class makes use of the Prime class from problem 3 to determine the prime factors of the inputs.
+The HCF class makes use of the Prime class from Problem 3 to determine the prime factors of the inputs.

 ---